97harsh/97harsh.github.io/resume.md

 #### Estimating effect of promotions and Baseline Forecasting, Reckitt Benckiser (Consumer Goods Company)
 - Created and Deployed an Elasticnet-based regression model that accurately forecasts retail sales and reduces run time by **_20 hours_**; a reduction of 80% compared to earlier deployment
+- Success of the solution lead to winning contracts for 7 more markets
 #### Star Award: Awarded for out of the box thinking and innovation in deploying solutions

 #### Baseline Forecasting in Covid, Reckitt Benckiser (Consumer Goods Company)
 - Built a new pipeline with a three-person team to forecast baseline sales for all retail stores in a market near the COVID period
+- Created novel features based on covid geographic data which helped the model forecast good results even in unstable Covid markets
 - The created model performed <15% MAPE on unseen near-future forecasts

 #### Entity Mapping, Standard Chartered (Multinational Bank)
 - Developed entity recognition model using a combination of GloVe embeddings and expectation maximization
+- Enriched the Embeddings using alternate names extracted from news data and by matching child entities.
 - Achieved a 90% match score on all client names within the organization

 #### Feedback Capturing, Standard Chartered (Multinational Bank)